 White melamine wallboards are a popular alternative.
 They create a naturally light room and are easy to wipe clean.
 They are a good choice if you are looking to reduce the overall cost of the building.

 More and more, we are reading specifications that have a plywood or MDF interior finish.
 Some people choose to leave these finishes bare for a pared-down industrial look, but they can easily be painted.

 While this leaves a job for you to complete before you can move your things in, it can save you quite a bit of money.

 Door & window configurations that won't blow the budget

 You will find that French doors - a pair of doors that open outwards into the garden, are often the standard option on garden room buildings.
 This is because they are the most cost-effective option.

 Smaller sets of sliding doors are similarly priced to French doors.
 But, once you start moving into wide sets of sliding doors, they can quickly become an expensive choice.

-Bi-fold doors where the doors slide to one side, opening up the whole wall are a desirable choice, but the most expensive you can make.
+Bi-fold doors, where the doors slide to one side, opening up the whole wall, are a desirable choice but the most expensive you can make.
 If you want to cut costs, consider French doors.
-With both doors open, you will achieve a similar wide opening onto the garden.
+You will achieve a similar wide opening into the garden with both doors open.